 |Vice President||$350K – $500K||$250K – $400K||Principal|

-Carried interest (or Carry) is another source of income that makes PE and VC path attractive.
+Carried interest (or carry) is another source of income that makes private equity & venture capital paths attractive.
 It is a percentage of a fund’s net profits if the returns are above a certain hurdle rate, after deducting management fee.
-Normally, carry is about 20% of the profits
+Normally, carry is about 20% of the profits.

 Hurdle rate is a commitment of the firm to Limited Partners (LPs).
 Instead of investing in other equity, LPs choose to put money in PE funds, a higher than market risk and want a minimum IRR (hurdle rate) before sharing profits with General partners.

-It is very unlikely that an Analyst and Pre-MBA Associate will get any carry.
-The Managing Director (or Partner) in PE and the Senior Partner (or General Partner) in VC will get the large portion of carry.
-The rest can be splitted among other levels in the firms – the higher position someone is, the better carry he or she can get.
+It is very unlikely that an analyst and pre-MBA associate will get any carry.
+The managing director (or partner) in PE and the senior partner (or General Partner) in VC will get the large portion of carry.
+The rest can be splitted among other levels in the firms – the higher position someone is, the better carry they can get.

 It seems that a PE Partner will get more from carry because of larger fund size; nevertheless, if timing is taken into consideration, working in PE does not equal to earning more.
 A PE firm is often bigger with more hierarchies than a VC firm; therefore, it will take more time to reach the MD level.

 4. Private Equity vs Venture Capital: Work/Life Balance